Arnold AFB J-6 team completes 150th run in test facility

 |0

-This work, Arnold AFB J-6 team completes 150th run in test facility, by SSG Keith Thornburgh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arnold AFB J-6 team completes 150th run in test facility, by Bradley Hicks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.